File Management «Prev Next»

 Listing hidden files

+Normally, the ls command does not display files that start with a dot (.).
 These hidden files typically contain preference settings for certain UNIX commands.
 If you want to list all files, including hidden files, use ls -a.
 Every directory contains at least two hidden files: the . and .. directories.

 They are shorthand for the current and parent directories respectively.
 When you specify a relative pathname using . or .., you are referencing these hidden directories.

-Listing a directory tree
+Listing a Directory Tree

-Directories often contain other directories, which in turn can contain their own subdirectories, and so on down the file hierarchy.
 UNIX lets you display a directory tree all at once by using the ls -R command.
-The -R option produces a recursive listing [1].
+The -R option produces a recursive listing[1].
 That is, ls descends each subdirectory, listing the contents until the bottom of the hierarchy is reached.

 Listing a directory name

+Normally, when you specify a directory name with ls, you see the contents of the directory.
 But if you want to display the directory itself, use the -d option.
 The following Slide Show shows how to use the -a, -R, and -d options.

 In the next lesson, copying directories by using the -r option of the cp command will be discussed.